Advertiser Disclosure

 Even so, the most seasoned points enthusiasts love keeping this card in their arsenal.

-But the cherry on top is the awesome travel coverage you can access with this card, including trip delay insurance, trip cancellation and interruption insurance, baggage delay insurance, lost luggage insurance, travel accident insurance, and primary rental car insurance.
+But the cherry on top is the superb travel coverage you can access with this card, including trip delay insurance, trip cancellation and interruption insurance, baggage delay insurance, lost luggage insurance, travel accident insurance, and primary rental car insurance.

 Lastly, the Chase Sapphire Preferred card offers essential purchase protection, extended warranty protection, and zero fraud liability to round out the main benefits.

-Runner-up: Capital One Venture Rewards Credit Card
+Runner-Up: Capital One Venture Rewards Credit Card

 Capital One Venture Rewards Credit CardTerms Apply / Rates & Fees